vayospot/vayospot/README.md

 Greetings!
 I am Victor Ayomipo :bust_in_silhouette:.

-I am a Programmer, a Content writer, and the rest.
+I am a Mobile developer and a Content writer, and the rest (anything web).

-Here's just a quick portfolio of mine, you'll see firsthand all I bring to every project.
+Here's just a quick portfolio of mine.

 :mag_right: Go on.
 Have a look.